How to Become a California Paralegal

 Students interested in a paralegal associate’s degree will take a combination of general education classes as well as coursework specific to paralegal work.
 Master level degrees are offered by some institutions but this level is not required to start an entry level position.

 Ready to learn how to become a paralegal in CA?
 In the Los Angeles area, there are several campuses which offer programs in Paralegal Studies, but Fremont University is one of only a number in the state of California approved by the American Bar Association.
 The Paralegal program at Fremont takes 15 months to complete – a far cry from the average three years of study it requires to earn a JD and prepare for the Bar exam.

 If you are still researching career options in the legal field you might be wondering are paralegals in demand?
 Los Angeles Paralegals have several options in terms of their career path, from assisting entertainment lawyers in the fast-paced worlds of film and music, to joining a firm specializing in family law, patent law, or another such law field.

 In short, you’ll have myriad options at your fingertips upon graduation.
 While studying, you’ll have the time to explore your interests and consult Fremont’s many advisors to decide what the best course of action is for jump-starting your career Now’s the time to become a California paralegal with an

 ABA-approved Paralegal College

-Fremont College is ABA certified and offers an accelerated 15 month paralegal program.
+Fremont University is ABA certified and offers an accelerated 15 month paralegal program.
 If you’re ready to get more information about our paralegal school simply fill out the form on this page.
-Learn more about the Fremont College Paralegal Studies program by contacting us today.
+Learn more about the Fremont University Paralegal Studies program by contacting us today.

 * Paralegals may not provide legal services directly to the public except as provided by law.
-In no way does Fremont College promise or guarantee employment or level of income/wages.
+In no way does Fremont University promise or guarantee employment or level of income/wages.